thinkful-ei23/itadakimasu-client/README.md

 Spaced repetition is a learning technique that has found mainstream success in a wide variety of learning applications.
 This technique is perfect for language learning, which requires students to learn a large number of items and retain them indefinitely in memory.
 As you encounter pieces of information more and more, the less often you need to refresh your memory of it.

 ## Start Learning
+Don't want to register?
+Here's a demo user and password:

+username: demo

+password: demoUser1234

 Check out the application [here](https://polar-dawn-64935.herokuapp.com/).

 ## Key Parts of Project